 A male inmate also sued the sheriff’s department last month, claiming that he was beaten by a deputy after complaining that a meal had been withheld.

-A vigil in support of the women, organized by All of Us or None, was set for Friday at noon outside the jail.
+At a noon vigil in support of the women, organized by All of Us or None, the mood outside the jail was grounded in solidarity.

 此内容由惯性聚合(RSS阅读器)自动聚合整理,仅供阅读参考。 原文来自 — 版权归原作者所有。